Extending the Power of the UTXO Model#

 The choice to build upon UTXO brings several significant advantages to Ergo:

 - Privacy: UTXOs being one-time objects allow for formalized privacy measures, enhancing user confidentiality.

 - Scalability: UTXO's inherent design supports parallel transaction processing, making it simpler to scale the network.
 Additionally, UTXOs are more compatible with stateless client solutions.

 - Interoperability: UTXOs are well-suited for off-chain and sidechain protocols, enabling seamless integration with various solutions beyond the main chain.

 - Transaction Cost Predictability: In Ergo, the on-chain action is primarily focused on validating smart contracts, resulting in significantly lower transaction costs.
 Moreover, the transaction costs are predictable, eliminating the need for gas-like mechanisms found in other platforms.

 By leveraging the advantages of UTXO and extending its capabilities with eUTXO, Ergo provides a powerful and efficient platform for building and executing smart contracts.

-- This enables smart contracts to use UTXOs as data inputs without changing them.
-Therefore nodes are checking transactions rather than balances.
-In comparison, in Ethereum's Account model, nodes check all accounts to validate the system.
+In the eUTXO model, Ergo allows smart contracts to utilize UTXOs as data inputs without modifying them.
+This means that nodes primarily verify transactions rather than balances.
+In comparison, Ethereum's Account model requires nodes to check all accounts to validate the system.